sittercity/sittercity.github.io/_posts/2015-03-23-design-patterns-part-1.markdown

 {% endhighlight %}

 If we decide that we don't want to use ActiveRecord anymore, there won't be a lot of work involved.
 Let's say that we want to use the Sequel ORM.
 We'd end up writing another repository that had the exact same interface as the ARUserRepository.
-We don't have to have an explicit interface, we can just rely on <a href="http://en.wikipedia.org/wiki/Duck_typing"> duck typing </a>.
+We don't have to have an explicit interface, we can just rely on [duck typing](http://en.wikipedia.org/wiki/Duck_typing).
 If you’re unfamiliar with the idea of interfaces, just know that in the world of Ruby, we can say that two classes have the same interface if they have the same public methods available to them.)

 {% highlight ruby %}